Do you have questions about quitting? YouCanQuit2 has the answers you’re looking for.

 Yes.
 Exercise is a great way to help you become tobacco free.
 Exercise can help you:

-Get through the nicotine cravings.
-Cravings usually only last five to 10 minutes and busting out a round of push-ups or going for a quick walk can help you push through the times when you want tobacco the most.
+- Get through the nicotine cravings.
+Cravings usually only last five to 10 minutes and pumping out a round of push-ups or going for a quick walk can help you push through the times when you want tobacco the most.

-Control weight gain [PDF 995KB].
+- Control weight gain [PDF 995KB].
 Without tobacco, food tastes better, your metabolism slows down and you may want to replace tobacco with food.
-Adding exercise can help stop you from gaining weight.
+Adding exercise can help you beat weight gain.
 But remember, even if you do gain a few, losing tobacco is still the bigger win.

-Manage mood changes [PDF 601KB].
-Nicotine withdrawal can leave you feeling sad, anxious or irritable but getting physical can help relieve that stress.
+- Manage mood changes [PDF 601KB].
+Nicotine withdrawal can leave you feeling sad, anxious or irritable but getting physical can help relieve those symptoms.

 How can I avoid weight gain after quitting?